hunain-saeed/Boolean-Model-IR-Frontend/README.md

 # Boolean Model of IR

-Frontend for Boolean Model of IR, developed using React, Material-UI, and CSS.
+Frontend for Boolean Model of IR, developed using React, Material-UI, and CSS. <br />
-Backend is developed on Flask: [a link](https://github.com/hunain631/Boolean-Model-Information-Retrieval-Backend)
+Backend is developed on Flask: [Boolean-Model-Information-Retrieval-Backend](https://github.com/hunain631/Boolean-Model-Information-Retrieval-Backend)

 Installation and Setup Instructions
 Clone down this repository.
 You will need node and npm installed globally on your machine.